sdobreff/advanced-analytics/readme.txt

 == Changelog ==

 = 2.6.0 =
 Code logic improvements.
 Added option to disable all external requests.
 Added error capturing for when API requests trow WP_Error.
 Extended error reporting feature.
+Implemented recovery mode if fatal error occurs and WP Core does not catch it.

 = 2.5.0 =
 Multisite fixes, trigger_error filter introduction.